 - Mainstreaming of climate change into National Agricultural Investment Plans (NAIPs) at both national and regional levels

-- Knowledge generation on innovative measures and interventions aimed at supporting best practices, development of tool kits in addressing the adverse effects of climate change
+- Knowledge generation on innovative measures and interventions aimed at supporting best practices, development of tool kits in addressing the adverse effects of climate change.

 The Fund is aligned with AU priority initiatives such as the NEPAD Environment Action Plan and the Comprehensive Africa Agricultural Development Programme (CAADP).
 Overall, the fund aims at strengthening the resilience of African countries to climate change by building national, sub-regional and continental capacity.
-The current fund will run for an initial period of two years (2014-2015).

 Eligible Applicants and Institutions